n8n-io/n8n-docs/docs/flow-logic/looping.md

 # Looping in n8n

-Looping enables you to repeatedly perform the same actions, stopping only after a set number of repetitions (e.g. fetch the 10 most recent items) or when a specific condition is met (e.g. no new items exist).

-Looping is useful when you want to process multiple similar items, for example sending a message to every contact in your address book.
-In n8n this repetitive processing is handled automatically, meaning you do not need to specifically build loops into your workflows.
-There are some [special cases](#node-exceptions) where this isn't true.
+Looping is useful when you want to process multiple items or perform an action repeatedly, such as sending a message to every contact in your address book. n8n handles this repetitive processing automatically, meaning you don't need to specifically build loops into your workflows.
+There are [some nodes](#node-exceptions) where this isn't true.

 ## Using loops in n8n

 n8n nodes take any number of items as input, process these items, and output the results.
-You can think of each item as a single data point (or a single row in the output table of a node).
+You can think of each item as a single data point, or a single row in the output table of a node.

-The following image shows the output from the [Customer Datastore](/integrations/builtin/app-nodes/n8n-nodes-base.n8nTrainingCustomerDatastore/) node, where each row is an individual item.

 ![The Customer Datastore node](/_images/flow-logic/looping/customer_datastore_node.png)

-**Nodes usually run once for each item**.
-For example, if you want to send the name and notes of the customers as a message on [Slack](/integrations/builtin/app-nodes/n8n-nodes-base.slack/), connect the Slack node to the Customer Datastore node, configure the parameters, and execute the node.
-You will receive 5 messages — one for each item.
+Nodes usually run once for each item.
+For example, if you wanted to send the name and notes of the customers in the Customer Datastore node as a message on Slack, you would:

+1. Connect the Slack node to the Customer Datastore node.
+2. Configure the parameters.
+3. Execute the node.

+You would receive five messages: one for each item.

 This is how you can process multiple items without having to explicitly connect nodes in a loop.

-!!! note "Keep in mind"
-    Your data must be in the proper structure for n8n to process it as described here.
-See [Transforming Data](/data/transforming-data/) to learn more.

 ### Executing nodes once

-For situations where you do not want a node to process all received items, for example sending a Slack message only to the first customer, you can do so by toggling the **Execute Once** parameter in the *Settings* tab of that node.
+For situations where you don't want a node to process all received items, for example sending a Slack message only to the first customer, you can do so by toggling the **Execute Once** parameter in the *Settings* tab of that node.

 This setting is helpful when the incoming data contains multiple items and you want to only process the first one.
 Using the [Customer Datastore](/integrations/builtin/app-nodes/n8n-nodes-base.n8nTrainingCustomerDatastore/) and [Slack](/integrations/builtin/app-nodes/n8n-nodes-base.slack/) example from above, it would look like the following: